KentaKato/DelaunayDiagram/README.md

-# DelaunayTriangulation
+# DelaunayVoronoiCpp

-A C++ implementation of the Delaunay Triangulation algorithm and Voronoi Diagram creation.
+A C++ implementation of the Delaunay Triangulation algorithm and Voronoi Diagram construction.
 Delaunay Triangulation uses the Bowyer-Watson method.

 ## Demo